adobe/adobe-commerce-samples/webhooks/README.md

 ## Webhook Registration

-Webhook registration is managed through [App Management](https://developer.adobe.com/commerce/extensibility/app-management/), using the webhooks configuration from [`@adobe/aio-commerce-lib-app`](https://github.com/adobe/aio-commerce-sdk/blob/main/packages/aio-commerce-lib-app/docs/usage.md).
-The webhook is subscribed automatically when the app is installed, replacing manual `webhook.xml` module configuration and manually issued auth tokens.
+Webhook registration is managed through [App Management](https://developer.adobe.com/commerce/extensibility/app-management/), using the webhooks configuration from `@adobe/aio-commerce-lib-app`.
+The webhook is subscribed and authenticated automatically when the app is installed.

 ## Note